doa379/aqueue-/README.md

 # lfqueue-

-A Lock-free queue for use in threaded systems.
+A threaded queue system using atomic locking.